AriFordsham/GHCWiki/commentary/compiler/stg-syn-type.md

 The best way to think of STG is as special form of [Core](commentary/compiler/core-syn-type).
 Specifically, the differences are these (see [compiler/stgSyn/StgSyn.lhs](/trac/ghc/browser/ghc/compiler/stgSyn/StgSyn.lhs)):

-- Functions arguments are atoms (literals or variables), of type `StgArg`.
+- Function arguments are atoms (literals or variables), of type `StgArg`.
 - The right hand side of a let-binding, `StgRhs`, is either

   - `StgRhsCon`: a constructor application, or